afosto/instant-search-client/README.md

 ## Getting started

+> To use the client you will need an Afosto search engine.
+Don't have one yet?
+Sign up on [Afosto.com](https://afosto.com/register/) and follow [the guides in our documentation](https://afosto.com/docs/apps/instant-search/).

 First you initialize the Afosto search client with your **search engine key**.
-This search engine key can be found in the Afosto app.
+This search engine key can be found in the [Afosto app](https://afosto.app/).

 ### ES6